kraudy/rpg_language/README.md

 > This logic was known as the **RPG Cycle**.
 This idea comes from the [FARGO (programming language)](https://en.wikipedia.org/wiki/FARGO_(programming_language)) and the [Tabulating machine](https://en.wikipedia.org/wiki/Tabulating_machine)

 Sounds simple, but here is the thing.
 RPG came after the world of assembler; programmers were used to assembly code.
-So, when a new higher-level language was needed, they decided, Ok, let's make a better assembly.
-Thinking this way, the syntax of the new language was similar to assembly; you have the operation on the left and the operand on the right, all in a column fashion.
+So, when a new higher-level language was needed, they decided: "Ok, let's make a better assembly".

+Thinking this way, the syntax of the new language was similar to assembly; you have the operation on the left and the operand on the right, all in a **columnar** fashion.
 This is known as **columnar** RPG and is the legacy RPG syntax.
 Most of the RPG source code is still written in columnar RPG and the new developments are done (or should be done) in modern **free** RPG, which uses a syntax more common to modern developers that is similar to the C language.

 # Environment

 ## OPM

-The legacy RPG programming was not only columnar, it also included the environmente where it was programmed.
+The legacy RPG programming was not only columnar, it also included the environment where it was programmed.

 There were no local variables and functions; everything was global variables and something called **subroutines,** which are not really functions; they are more similar to defined **tags** where the execution logic can do a **GOTO** to jump in, and after finishing it jumps back to where it was.